Judicial Branch Home >

 Over half of the cases settle during the first session and over three-fourths reach at least some agreement.
 Absent full resolution, the team advises the assigned judge about areas of agreement, additional needed services and how to focus future assistance on the most relevant issues.

 The parties pay for the costs of ENE according to a Financial or Social Sliding Fee Schedule.
 Most who participate in ENE will save a considerable amount of time and money versus contentious litigation in a traditional court setting.
 ENE is, on average, fully concluded within 90 days.
 A full determination in a traditional court setting can easily take more than a full year's time.

 Listed below are forms that are designed to assist you in becoming more familiar with ECM in Ramsey County.
-The Initial Case Conference Data Sheet is a form that must be completed, filed, and served at least five (5) business days before your scheduled Initial Case Conference.
+The Initial Case Conference Data Sheet is a form that must be completed, submitted to the court and served at least three (3) business days before your scheduled Initial Case Management Conference.
+This information is for use at the ICMC only and is not evidence for purposes of a trial.
 The other forms contain more detailed information about ENE and its' costs.

 Supreme Court Order and Recommended Guidelines

 Initial Case Conference Data Sheet - Word

 FENE Fee Schedule